tabarra/txAdmin/docs/events.md

 Starting in v3.2, **txAdmin** now has the ability to trigger server events.
 The event name will be `txAdmin:events:<name>` and the first (and only) parameter will be a table that may contain relevant data.

+## Suppressing Events

+To suppress events, use the `txAdmin-suppressEvents` convar.
+By suppressing events, you prevent tx from performing the default action for that event.

+Currently, you can suppress the following events:
+- `announcement`: announcements will no longer be displayed in the game and you will have to implement your own system.
+- `playerWarned`: Players will no longer receive an in-game warning and you will need to implement your own system.
+- `serverShuttingDown`: By suppressing this event you prevent tx from rejecting new connections and kicking players out just before the server restarts.
+This is not recommended and you should only do it if you have a good reason.

+If you want to suppress announcements and player warnings to implement your own system, you can set the convar in the following way:
+`set txAdmin-suppressEvents "announcement,playerWarned"`.

 ## txAdmin:events:scheduledRestart (v3.2)
 Called automatically `[30, 15, 10, 5, 4, 3, 2, 1]` minutes before a scheduled restart, as well as the times configured in the settings page.